 The global software industry, including BSA members, face an increasingly complex and more difficult trade and economic environment, with many countries erecting barriers to emerging business models, such as cross-border data services, that will drive the 21st century economy.

 BSA’s submission focuses on two sets of issues: the unacceptable and highly disruptive barriers to market access our members encounter; and the staggering amount of unlicensed software used globally, estimated at over US$52 billion in 2015 (see BSA’s Global Software Survey).

-BSA filed its own submission for the fifth year in order to highlight the broad range of issues affecting the software industry globally.
+BSA filed its own submission for the sixth year in order to highlight the broad range of issues affecting the software industry globally.
 The submission, with individual reports on 10 countries and one region of concern, describes BSA members’ challenges in enforcing copyrights, patents, and trade secrets, as well as unfair market access barriers that deny BSA members fair and equitable market access in many of these countries.

 - 2020 BSA Special 301 Submission, February 6, 2020.